 Before You Buy

-• For those wanting to try out the programming, Torokhtiy Weightlifting offers a two-week lifting program aimed toward beginners to help them prepare for consistent Olympic lifting training.
+• If you’re interested in trying out the programming, Torokhtiy Weightlifting offers a two-week lifting program aimed toward beginners to help them prepare for consistent Olympic lifting training.

-• For those looking for a recurring long-term program, there’s Torokhtiy Gang, which is a subscription-based Olympic lifting program based on TrainHeroic.
-The cost is $15 per month.
+• For those looking for a recurring long-term program, there’s the Torokhtiy Club, which is a subscription-based program based on the Telegram app.
+The cost is $19.90 per month, marked down from $49.99 per month, and gives you access to all current and new programs (as well as a group chat with Torokhtiy and other members).

 • Lifters can also purchase his Snatch Masterclass and Clean Masterclass e-books, made to break down the finer points and technical aspects of the Olympic lifts.